 Having a lot of money sounds pretty nice, right?
-But once you have enough to live comfortably-which means being able to afford a home, a car, and dinner out once in a while-more won't make you happier.
+You can buy whatever you want, whenever you want.
+But before you set out to make millions, know that once you have enough to live comfortably-which means being able to afford a home, a car, and dinner out once in a while-more won't make you happier.
 Being comfortable costs about \$75,000 a year, research has shown.
 But that's a national average.
 As you see on the map on page 4, it costs a lot more to live in New York than in Tennessee.
 How does your home state stack up?

+Earn a

-Earn a decent living.
+decent living.